-One of President Obama’s longtime closest advisors, David Axelrod examines the accomplishments, lessons learned and way forward for the Obama Administration in its second term.
+One of President Obama’s longtime closest advisors, David Axelrod examines the accomplishments, lessons learned and the way forward for the Obama Administration in final two years.

 When President Obama chose a senior strategist to guide the strategy and communication efforts of his re-election campaign, he turned to his closest advisor, David Axelrod, who navigated his administration through the daunting challenges it faced during his first term in office.
 A respected journalist, political strategist and award-winning ad maker, Axelrod was the sage architect of Obama’s improbable four-year march from the Illinois State Senate to the White House, and again served as the mastermind in securing Obama’s second term in office.
 As senior advisor to the President, he was a key figure in shaping—and selling—the administration’s agenda and its significant legislative victories, including the economic stimulus program, health-care reform and financial regulator reform.
 From his unique vantage point, Axelrod analyzes the major issues of the day, the challenges facing the Obama Administration and the Republican-controlled Congress, the 2016 race for the White House and the leadership lessons he has learned working alongside the President in turbulent times.
 Axelrod is a senior political analyst for NBC News and MSNBC.
 In 2013, he was inducted into The American Association of Political Consultants’ Hall of Fame.
 His New York Times best-selling memoir, BELIEVER: My Forty Years in Politics (February, 2015), spans forty years which include corruption and transformation, turmoil and progress, offering a look behind the closed doors of politics while offering a thrilling call to democratic action.
 This powerful and inspiring memoir is enlivened by the charm and candor of one of the greatest political strategists in recent American history.